tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 }
 ```

+### Declaring Control Properties

 Now we want to add two properties into the control.
-The first one is `Title`, which will appear inside the **legend** tag.
+The first one is `Title`, which will appear inside the `legend` tag.
-The second would be `DisplayPhoneNumber` property which will hide the Phone field.
+The second is `DisplayPhoneNumber` property which will show or hide the Phone field.

 The properties in a **DotVVM** control cannot be simple C# properties with default getter and setter.
+The reason is that the properties can contain data-bindings.
+If you declare for example a `int` property, it is not possible to store data-binding inside.

-To make data-binding work,
-you have to expose those properties as a `DotvvmProperty` object which contains metadata about the property.
-It is quite similar
-to dependency properties in WPF.
+To make data-binding work, you have to expose those properties as `DotvvmProperty` objects which contains metadata about the property.
+It is similar to dependency properties in WPF.

-We have prepared an easy-to-use code snippet in the Visual Studio extension, so to declare a property you only need to type
-`dotprop` and press Tab.
+[DotVVM for Visual Studio](https://www.dotvvm.com/landing/dotvvm-for-visual-studio) contains an easy-to-use code snippet, so you only need to type `dotprop` and press Tab.
 The property declaration will be generated for you.

+> If you are using Resharper and type `dotprop`, it will not see the code snippet and it will match the `DotvvmProperty` class instead.
+If this happens, press Escape before pressing Tab and the snippet will work.

-So, type in `dotprop` and change the name to `Title`, the type to `string`, the containing class to `AddressEditor` and
-the default value to `"Address"`:
+After you invoke the `dotprop` code snippet, you can change the name to `Title`, the type to `string`, the containing class to `AddressEditor` and the default value to `"Address"`:

 ```CSHARP
 public string Title